alexdesiqueira/fcn_microct/README.md

 ## Structure on Larson et al's data

-This is the structure on Larson et al's folders we used in this study.
+This is the structure of Larson et al's folders we used in this study.

 ```bash
 data/Recons/Bunch2WoPR/